gerhard/io/site/content/slides/holding-it-wrong/index.md

 ---
 date: "2022-10-03T10:50:00Z"
-title: You're holding it wrong
+title: You are holding it wrong
 summary: What if I told you that you've been holding CI/CD wrong all this time?
 footer:
   left: dagger.io
-  right: You're holding it wrong - Gerhard Lazu - KubeHuddle 🏴󠁧󠁢󠁳󠁣󠁴󠁿 October 3, 2022
+  right: You are holding it wrong - Gerhard Lazu - KubeHuddle 🏴󠁧󠁢󠁳󠁣󠁴󠁿 October 3, 2022
 authors: []
 tags: []
 categories: []